 - Grasslands Air Zone (GAZ) monitors the southwest portion of the province including Swift Current, Coronach and Cypress Hills.
 Key economic activities include agriculture, oil and gas, power generation, mining and transportation.

 - Boreal Air Zone (BAZ) covers the northern half of the province including Buffalo Narrows and is the largest air zone.
 Key economic activities include hard rock mining, forestry and tourism.

 - North East Air Zone (NAZ) covers the Prince Albert and Hudson Bay region.
 Key economic activities include forestry, transportation, agricultural, mining and tourism.

 Air zone management helps jurisdictions improve air quality, prevent air quality deterioration, and ensure national air quality standards are met.

 The air zone management approach is a successful program built on consensus‐based decision‐making and partnerships.
-A non‐profit society is formed with representation from industry, government, non-government agencies and the public.
+An air zone association is a non‐profit society that is formed with representation from industry, government, non-government agencies and the public.

 An air zone is defined as a geographic region within the province of Saskatchewan that has similar air quality characteristics and challenges.